theodric/pastebin/OverlordPro/README.md

+##WORKING E3D EXTRUSION-JAM WORKAROUND
+###Successfully run an E3D V6 hotend in a DreamMaker Overlord Pro with firmware 2.3.5 without the f'in thing jamming constantly

+####*a work in progress*

 With firmware 2.3.5, and using Cura 15.04.6, I configured my machine profile following the usual settings...except for one thing: I set the "GCode Flavor" to "RepRap (Marlin/Sprinter)" instead of "UltiGCode."
 Why?

 UltiGCode uses the start and end GCodes that are baked into the firmware.
 Since DreamMaker is so reticent to release code, we cannot fix the...